 Connecticut Standards for Appeals

 Under the rules of appellate procedure in Connecticut, the party that appeals the decision has the responsibility to provide an adequate record for review.
 The appellant also has the burden to establish that the trial error was so harmful that it requires a new trial.
 An appellate court evaluates the purported error or errors in the context of all of the evidence produced at trial.
 Therefore, an appellate court must review the full trial to determine the relationship of the admitted evidence to the central issues in the case, including whether it was addressed in the parties’ closing arguments, whether the trial court took any corrective measures, and whether the evidence was merely cumulative evidence.

 Contact a Personal Injury Attorney

 If you have been injured in a Connecticut accident, you may be entitled to compensation for your damages.
 Even if you received an unfavorable decision, you may be able to appeal if you act fast.
-Following the procedural requirements in any case is extremely important, and having a knowledgeable personal injuryattorney on your side is essential.
-At the Law Office of Ann Halan Brickley, LLC, we are committed to helping you recover financially so that you can move forward in life.
+Following the procedural requirements in any case is extremely important, and having a knowledgeable personal injury attorney on your side is essential.
+At Brickley Law, we are committed to helping you recover financially so that you can move forward in life.
 We understand the procedural requirements and are prepared to offer you our knowledgeable assistance.
-Call us at 203-599-3600.
+Call us at (203) 966-6600.